Another-Ashl3y/computer_science/Project/Starting_A_New_Project.md

   Database could be used to log data and graphs in python could be used to display data such as population, amount of people infected, resistance over time.

 ## Sudoku Solver

++ Sudoku solving algorithms
++ Sudoku visualizer (Perhaps in terminal like nudoku)

   ### Stakeholders

   + Sudoku Enthusiasts